 Why we love this recipe

-- It’s absolutely delicious, full of all of the traditional flavors of watergate salad in a soft, moist, fluffy cake.
+- It’s absolutely delicious, full of all of the traditional flavors of classic Watergate salad in a soft, moist, fluffy cake.

 - It’s a really easy cake to make.
 And it bakes up well as a traditional cake, layer cake or a bundt cake.
 Also great as cupcakes too!